PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 * Identifying hot code paths using flamegraphs
 * Measuring the performance of a synchronous function
 * Optimizing a synchronous function
-* Measuring the performance of an asynchronous function
+* Measuring the performance of an asynchronous application
-* Optimizing an asynchronous function
+* Optimizing asynchronous callbacks

 ## Introduction